p2r3/ppmod/README.md

 ### ppmod.brush

-Creates a brush entity of the specified type, and returns a handle to it.
+Creates a brush entity of the specified type and returns a handle to it.

 ```
   ppmod.brush (position, size, type = "func_brush", angles = Vector())